+Notes

+Operating Systems 2

+System Calis

+Arkadiusz Chrobot

+Department of Information Systems

+March 25, 2024

+1/20

+Outline

+Outime Notes

 System Calls Background

+Application Programming Interface

+Invoking System Calls

+Defining System Calls

+Adding New System Call

+Summary

+2/20

+System Calls Background

+2,2222 Notes

-System Calls are kernel functions that can be called by user-space processes.
-They create an interface between user-space software and the operating system.
-For safety reasons modern kernels do not allow user processes to directly interact with resources, such as hardware or even with themselves (the shared memory is an exception).
-However, they can accomplish such tasks, and many other (like creating new processes) indirectly, using services provided to them by the operating system with the help of system calls.
+System Calls are kernel functions that can be called by user-space pro-

+operating system.
+For safety reasons modern kernels do not allow user processes to directly interact with resources, such as hardware, or even

+with themselves (the shared memory is an exception).
+However, to complete their tasks the processes need these resources and they can access

+them indirectly, using services provided by the operating system with the help of system calls.
 That has several advantages.
-The system calls simplifies usage of resources, especially hardware resources, for the user-space software.
-Programmers who create such programs don't have to know or worry about details of handling hardware.
-They just delegate the work to the operating system.
-Moreover, system calls are crucial in implementing virtualization of resources, like multitasking processors and the virtual memory.
+The system calls sim-

+software.
+Programmers who create such programs don't have to know or

+the operating system.
+Moreover, system calls are crucial for implementing virtualization of resources, like a CPU or a memory.

+3/20

-Application Programming Interface
+Application Programming Interface N

+Notes

 User processes usually do not directly invoke system calls.
-Instead they use something with is called an Application Programming Interface (an API, for short).
-It is a set of functions, variables and other software constructs that allow the processes to perform the most common operations and also cooperate with the operating system.
+Instead they use

+something which is called an Application Programming Interface (an API, for short).
+It is a set of functions, variables and other software constructs Arizactions of Interestant Systems March 25, 2024 Notes Sponsord Association of Interestant Systems March 26, 2024 Notes Notes Notes Notes Notes Notes See an Call Notes N

+that allow the processes to perform the most needed operations and also to cooperate with the operating system.
 Linux has an API defined by the POSIX and SUS standards, which is inherited from the Unix system.
+It is

-It is implemented (mostly) in a form of the Standard C Library called glibc (libc in Unix).
-Some of the functions from this library do not use any system calls (like the strcpy() function), some of them are simple wrappings for a system call (like the write() function) and some of them perform some other operations beside invoking a system call (like the printf() function).
+implemented (mostly) in a form of the Standard C Library called glibc (libc in Unix).
+Some of the functions from this library do not use any system

+calls (like the strcpy() function), some of them are simple wrappings for a system call (like the write() function) and some of them perform other

+operations besides invoking a system call (like the printf() function).